IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 ![Forum page](docs/forum.png)

+# <span style="color:red"> _NOTE: wouldn't mind more screenshots before submission_ </span>

+We've been exceptionally lucky that we each have different strengths we could bring to the table, that complemented one another and was invaluable to the project.

+While we all had parts of the code that we individually focused on and brought to life, there were obvious strengths that each of us could tap into.

+In no particular order:

+Ella was Queen of design and front end, taking the reigns for Figma wireframes, colour scheme, fonts, layout, after some big brainstorming with Jack and Naomi to begin with.

+Jack was our Wizard of Code (and felt like our very own Educator at times!); creating an impressive skeleton we were able to springboard off of, and someone we could constantly turn to when our Google searches and forum diving turned unfruitful.

+Naomi was Guru of documentation, pulling together all the words, screenshots, and explanations that should lock in top marks for this assignment (surely, Educators?!).

+Together, we did an amazing job, and learnt a heck of a lot along the way.

 <br>

 # R5: Produce a working application that meets client and user needs

 We're very proud of the I Got You, Boo forum (as are the big dawgs DudeBros Inc. and all of our users!).

 The IGYB page can be found here: https://igotyouboo.netlify.app/